RocketChat/Rocket.Chat/README.md

+# NOTE: THIS IS A FORK

 This is a fork of Rocket.Chat by Learners Guild.
-See the [Learners Guild README](learners-guild/README.md) for more details and installation instructions.
+See the [**Learners Guild README**](learners-guild/README.md) for more details and installation instructions.

 ----------------